splunk/splunk-connect-for-syslog/docs/destinations.md

 ## Advanced topic: Configure filtered alternate destinations

 Though source-specific forms of the variables configured in this topic will limit configured alternate destinations to a specific data source, you may require more granularity for a specific data source.
 For example, you may want to send all Cisco ASA debug traffic to Cisco Prime for analysis.
 To accommodate this, filtered alternate destinations let you supply a filter to redirect a portion of a source's traffic to a list of alternate destinations and, optionally, prevent matching events from being sent to Splunk.
-These are configured through environment variables:
+You configure this using environment variables:

 | Variable | Values        | Description |
 |----------|---------------|-------------|